 Allowing the white sauce to cool before adding the cooked meat prevents the meat from getting warm or being held at a dodgy temperature before it gets reheated.
 It is recommended that you only reheat cooked food once.

 These gluten free mini pies are at their absolute best, on the day you bake them and are best enjoyed warm.

 Should you choose to make the pies in advance, you can store them uncooked in the fridge for up to two days (providing the filling you have used is well dated and will be safe to eat a few days later).
 The uncooked pies can also be frozen.
 Just cover them well to protect from freezer burn or cross contamination from other items in the freezer.
 The pies can be cooked from frozen, but increase the cooking time and ensure the filling is piping hot.

 These mini gluten free chicken and ham pies are more meaty than saucy.
 If you prefer it the other way around reduce the quantity of meat you use and make more sauce.

 If you want to fill the pies with different fillings then sprinkle something, like cracked *pepper, sea salt, *herbs over the top of them to distinguish what’s inside each pie.

-Whether you set out to make a batch of mini pies from scratch or you decide to make them simply to put some tasty leftovers to good use, there are so many delicious things you can fill them with:
+Whether you set out to make a batch of mini pies from scratch or you make them with bits of leftover pastry there are so many delicious things you can fill them with.